International

 Structured collaborations

-• 33 International Associated Laboratories (LIA), which are "laboratories without walls."
+• 33 International Research Projects.
 These associate a CNRS laboratory and a laboratory in another country around a jointly defined project,

-• 8 international research groups (GDRI) that federate networks of researchers around major themes (energy, biomass, etc.),
+• 8 International Research Networks that federate networks of researchers around major themes (energy, biomass, etc.),

-• 44 international scientific cooperation projects (Pics) based on pre-existing joint research projects that have resulted in one or more joint publications,
+• 44 International Emerging Actions based on pre-existing joint research projects that have resulted in one or more joint publications.

 To these are added:

-• 2 UMIs in academic partnerships: in the USA with the University of California San Diego and in Korea with Yonsei and Ewha Universities.
+• 1 IRL in academic partnerships: in the USA with the University of California San Diego.

 Rise in power

-The INC has set up LIAs with prestigious partners, especially in China, India and Japan.
+CNRS Chemistry has set up IRPs with prestigious partners, especially in China, India and Japan.

-In India, an LIA was set up with the Pune National Chemical Laboratory, to convert fossil fuels and biomass, and to protect the environment.
+In India, an IRP was set up with the Pune National Chemical Laboratory, to convert fossil fuels and biomass, and to protect the environment.

-In Japan, the INC is a partner of the Osaka and Kyoto Universities in the frame of an international associated laboratory studying the action of light on switchable molecular systems at the nanoscale.
+In Japan, CNRS Chemistry is a partner of the Osaka and Kyoto Universities in the frame of an international associated laboratory studying the action of light on switchable molecular systems at the nanoscale.

-In recent years, the INC has especially developed its partnerships with major research organizations in Germany (3 LIAs): with the Ludwig Maximilians-Universtät in organic and organometallic chemistry in the field of catalysis and new synthesis processes; with the Max Planck Institut für Kolloid in the field of nano-ions interacting with fluid interfaces; with the Leibniz Institut für Katalyse in the field of homogeneous catalysis in green chemistry.
+In recent years, CNRS Chemistry has especially developed its partnerships with major research organizations in Germany (3 IRPs): with the Ludwig Maximilians-Universtät in organic and organometallic chemistry in the field of catalysis and new synthesis processes; with the Max Planck Institut für Kolloid in the field of nano-ions interacting with fluid interfaces; with the Leibniz Institut für Katalyse in the field of homogeneous catalysis in green chemistry.

-In 2019, the Institute of Chemistry (INC) has launched the "Lecture Tour" programme.
-This allows INC unit directors to invite prestigious scientists based abroad for a lecture tour within CNRS laboratories.
+In 2019, CNRS Chemistry has launched the "Lecture Tour" programme.
+This allows CNRS Chemistry laboratory directors to invite prestigious scientists based abroad for a lecture tour within CNRS laboratories.

 The ambassadors